 With 40 years of experience as an art teacher, Sheila brings a love of teaching art to the ARAD campus as she helps guide program participants in using art as therapy to aid in recovery.
 Her art lessons explore various forms of art, so participants can discover that the artistic outlet they find most fulfilling.
 Her desire to help people led her to join the ARAD team, and now she gets to see participants grow, express their feelings and achieve recovery.

-As a night monitor, Trent helps ensure program participants are safe and receiving the highest quality of care at night and early in the morning.
-The ARAD mission hits close to home for Trent, as he started recovery in 2009.
-Since joining the team, he’s most enjoyed watching participants change and grow as they get the tools they need to live a life free from alcohol and drugs.
+As a night monitor, Beverly helps ensure program participants are safe and receiving the highest quality of care at night and early in the morning.
+Since joining the team, she’s most enjoyed watching participants change and grow as they get the tools they need to live a life free from alcohol and drugs.

-Currently pursuing his master’s in psychology, Ross helps ARAD ensure the safety and level of care that program participants deserve.
-Ross joined the team to be a part of improving people’s lives.
+Ravi helps ARAD ensure the safety and level of care that program participants deserve.
+Ravi joined the team to be a part of improving people’s lives.
 He likes working at ARAD because he’s able to not only help program participants, but also make an impact on their families and communities through his work.

 Food Service Specialist